Section: Safety and Security

 Department Safety Committees shall meet periodically at a frequency determined by the committee, but not less than four times per year.
 By June 30 each year Safety Committee Chairs shall communicate to the Director of Environmental Health and Safety the months in which meetings are planned for the next fiscal year.
 Minutes shall be recorded.
 Minutes should include members attending, members absent, disposition of old business and new business covering items identified under Minimum Requirements (section IV).

 Individual departments shall submit an annual report of their committee's activities to the Department of Environmental Health and Safety.
-The reports are to be submitted using the forms developed by Occupational Health and Safety which can be found at Environmental Health and Safety web site.
+The reports are to be submitted using the forms developed by Environmental Health and Safety which can be found at Environmental Health and Safety web site.
 These reports are due by June 30 for the previous year.
 A summary of these reports is presented to the Risk Management Advisory Council annually.

 Annual reports shall include: